b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 In the early days of the internet, I recall seeing some arguments presented in the form of pentagrams drawn over the face of [current standing US president] as irrefutable proof of "the Antichrist" here to destroy America.
 I can't really explain it.
 To me, the term seems more of a stand-in for someone who holds a different ideology, thus invoking an emotional reaction.
 Depending on how you spin English grammar rules, this could either mean "one who works against the teachings of Christ," or simply anyone who is not Jesus.

+&nbsp;

 ## In the Book of Mormon
 We find three accounts of individuals described as Antichrist in this book of scripture: [Sherem](https://www.churchofjesuschrist.org/study/scriptures/bofm/jacob/7.1-23?lang=eng#p1), [Nehor](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/1.2-16?lang=eng#p2), and [Korihor](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30.6-60?lang=eng#p6).
 I might spend time examining the first two out of three, but for now, I've got some thoughts to share on Korihor, who "ridiculed Christ, the Atonement, and the spirit of prophecy" by the account from the *[Guide to the Scriptures](https://www.churchofjesuschrist.org/study/scriptures/gs/antichrist?lang=eng&id=p6#p6)*.

 &nbsp;

 ### Korihor
-I'll present the chapter of Alma 30, along with some commentary.
+I'll present verses of Alma 30, along with some commentary.

 &nbsp;

 #### The Buildup
 > ***6** But it came to pass in the latter end of the seventeenth year, there came a man into the land of Zarahemla, and ==he was Anti-Christ==, for he began to preach unto the people against the prophecies which had been spoken by the prophets, concerning the coming of Christ.*

 What I see immediately, before we even get this guy's name, is [poisoning the well](https://en.wikipedia.org/wiki/Poisoning_the_well).
+We're presenting bias to lead to a determined conclusion without enough information.
 This verse describes three things:

 1. He came into Zerahemla
 2. He's bad and evil